 - A Discharge Planning nurse works with patients and families to identify equipment needs and discharge options.
 The nurse can assist you in obtaining any medical equipment you might need and can facilitate placement in a skilled nursing, rehabilitation or transitional-care facility if you are unable to return to your home immediately after discharge.

-- Your discharge date and time depend on your doctor's written orders for discharge, or by your meeting certain physician-specified criteria.
+- Your discharge date and time depend on your provider's written orders for discharge, or by your meeting certain physician-specified criteria.
 We usually discharge inpatients from the hospital any time between 8 a.m. and 9 p.m., depending on the need for hospital services.

 Personal Medication Record

 Carry a Personal Medication Record with you at all times.
 This record should:

 - Provide your first and last names, birth date and emergency contact information.

 - List the names and doses of all prescription and over-the-counter medications you’re taking, as well as vitamins, vitamin supplements (such as fish oil tablets), dietary supplements and herbal products.